Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 After fresh comes trendy, and after trendy comes common.
 After common, all you have left is tacky.

-Unless you have plans to do a logo redesign every few years, leave trends to the fashion industry.
-Instead try to create something timeless.
+Unless you plan to redesign your logo every few years, leave trends to the fashion industry.
+Instead, try to create something timeless.

 Don’t get me wrong, your logo should definitely have a modern feel.
 But being contemporary doesn’t necessarily mean including trendy components.